Five parameters are all you need (in $\Lambda$CDM): MCMC inference

-The increasing number of direct constraints on the reionization timeline enhances CMB analyses. \Cref{fig:history} includes upper limits from dark pixel constraints\cite{Jin2023} (high-$z$ quasars), a lower bound from the Ly$\alpha$ emission fraction\cite{Mesinger2015} (high-$z$ galaxies), and an upper limit from the clustering of Ly$\alpha$ emitters\cite{Sobacchi2015} (high-$z$ galaxies).
-It also presents constraints by Ly$\alpha$ equivalent width of Ly$\alpha$ emitters\cite{Mason2018, Mason2019, Hoag2019} (high-$z$ galaxies) and quasar damping wings\cite{Greig2022, Greig2024, Spina2024, Durovcikova2024} (high-$z$ quasars).
-Furthermore, it includes the indirect constraints on $x_\HI$ through the evolution of the galaxy Ly$\alpha$ luminosity function\cite{Morales2021}.

-In this work, we supplement Planck CMB data with quasar damping wing (DW) constraints on $x_\HI$ (green pentagons in \Cref{fig:history}), reflecting our confidence in their robustness.
-Future studies could include luminosity function (LF) constraints as more data becomes available, particularly since we find including them could already halve the error on $\tau_\reio$, and because more data will enhance our ability to constrain and marginalize over reionization astrophysics.
-We opt not to include the LF constraints on $x_\HI$ in this work as they are in slight tension with the DW data at the current stage (\Cref{fig:history}).

-\subsection{MCMC inference}
+\section{MCMC inference}

-Our inference combines CMB with astrophysical data. \Cref{tab:uber-table} summarizes the results obtained by performing MCMC Bayesian inference with \texttt{Cobaya} for the models considered throughout this work.
+Our inference combines CMB with astrophysical data.
+Table~\ref{tab:uber-table} summarizes the results obtained by performing MCMC Bayesian inference with \texttt{Cobaya} for the models considered throughout this work.
 We also include the Planck results \cite{Planck2020a} for reference.
 In total, we run one Gompertz and one $\tanh$ reionization models with CMB data and two extra Gompertz models using SR and astrophysical data jointly with CMB to infer cosmology while constraining and marginalizing over $\zetaUV$.

-When considering only CMB data, we sample the typical 6 cosmological parameters (see shaded parameters in \Cref{tab:uber-table}), sampling $\tau_\reio$ and using bisection to obtain the reionization timeline.
-For $\tanh$, the bisection varies $z_\re$, while for Gompertz we fix $\beta$ to the mean value (7.66, the complexity 1 expression from \texttt{PySR}) and vary $\alpha$.
-Therefore, we do not use the SR mapping from physical parameters to reionization -- \cref{eq:SR_a,eq:SR_b} or alternatively \cref{eq:SRHalf_a,eq:SRHalf_b}.
+When considering only CMB data, we sample the typical 6 cosmological parameters (see shaded parameters in Table~\ref{tab:uber-table} and Appendix \ref{app:vali}), sampling $\tau_\reio$ and using bisection to obtain the reionization timeline.
+For $\tanh$, the bisection varies $z_\re$, while for Gompertz we fix $\tilt$ to the mean value (7.66, the complexity 1 expression from \texttt{PySR}) and vary $\ap$.
+Therefore, we do not use the SR mapping from physical parameters to reionization -- Eqs.~(\ref{eq:SR_a}) and (\ref{eq:SR_b}) or alternatively Eqs.~(\ref{eq:SRHalf_a}) and (\ref{eq:SRHalf_b}).